From Web 1.0 to Web 2.0 and beyond…(yawn)

-I was designing a website recently working on the home page for std test kits page when the thought struck me: we have so many options nowadays; it can be an overwhelming creative endeavor to simply choose from all the stuff that is already available…let alone developing good design from scratch.
+I was designing a website recently working on the home page for a simple std check when the thought struck me: we have so many options nowadays; it can be an overwhelming creative endeavor to simply choose from all the stuff that is already available…let alone developing good design from scratch.
 But for a web designer who has created not just one site for themselves, but dozens and dozens for clients, it becomes less overwhelming.
 Yes, design choices have to be made.
 In the case of the std home testing kits page decisions about the placement of the images for the kits and the description regarding the symptoms for the specific std as well as how to use the kit.
 What type of information pages should be added to the site?
 What’s the optimum size for images and buttons, what color and style the font, how much white space should be left on the page, what to put, if anything, in the side nav spaces below the navigation links…etc. And those decisions are just for the home page.
 How would we feature a specific product like sterling silver rings?
 Here’s an example of an existing stylish sterling rings site to give you a sense of what’s involved.
 The overall design look, color scheme, font style should have already been made by this point.
 And those are just some of the design elements.
 Before any of those elements can be implemented a decision regarding what CMS should be selected as the site’s platform.
 Some web designers who are ambitious will create their own, while others will choose a Word Press, Joomla, Magento, or other CMS.But that is a whole other matter.
 However, once you have a CMS platform which can accommodate your needs and you have built quite a few sites, the design decisions don’t seem quite as overwhelming.
 They may still be challenging, but not quite so overwhelming.

 Another good point to think about: why are so many web pages so similar in appearance?